 - Patients with chronic orthostatic hypotension and rapidly increasing venous insufficiencies in the legs.

-- Rarely for post-surgical recovery or treatment of active ulcer manifestations.
+- Post-surgical recovery or treatment of active ulcer manifestations.

-- Prevent the reappearance of ulcers, varicose veins and clotting after surgery.
+- Preventing the reappearance of ulcers, varicose veins and clotting after surgery.

 Very High Compression: 40-50 mmHg